valerieniloinsigh31/footnote-app/README.md

  FUTURE FEATURE:-They can update or delete their FootNote at any point they want to (this will also be reflected in the statistics on their own profile).
 They can do this up until the point that they profile owner deletes the original idea (the FootNotes will disappear along with the original idea due to the CASCADE effect applied)
  FUTURE FEATURE:-They will be able to click like or unlike on FootNotes posted by other users

-Fomr what perspective can members use the app?: I intend to apply this from both a user perspective and a supersuer perspective.
+From what perspective can members use the app?: I intend to apply this from both a user perspective and a supersuer perspective.

 The app from the perspective of the superuser who is also the administrator and, as such, a regulator of the site will be able to log in and regulate the front end view of their profile.
 They will operate as an administator and readily be able to control what views and posts appear on their page.